Jacobi relations on naturally reductive homogeneous spaces: Naturally Reductive Nearly Parallel --Spaces

-As mentioned in the proof of Proposition \ref{p:AW} there exists a $2$--parameter family of naturally reductive structures on $\NM(\,k\,,\ell\,)$ see also ~\cite{St3}.
-However these metrics are not the nearly parallel ones.
-Also we recall that the two nearly parallel metrics on $\NM(\,k\,,\ell\,)$ are the only homogeneous Einstein metrics on $\NM(\,k\,,\ell\,)$ cf.~\cite{Nik}.
-In particular there do not exist naturally reductive Einstein metrics on Aloff--Wallach spaces different from $\NM(\,1\,,\,1\,)$.
+We have seen in the proof of Proposition \ref{p:AW} that there exists a $2$--parameter family of naturally reductive metrics on $\NM(\,k\,,\ell\,)$, which are bundle--like over $\bbF^3$, see also Tables 5 and 7 of \cite{St3}.
+However, the two homogeneous nearly parallel $\G_2$--metrics are not part of this family: they are not bundle--like over $\bbF^3$.

-\paragraph{\bf Homogeneous Nearly Parallel $\G_2$--Spaces of Type 2} We consider the following $\S^1$--fiber bundles over simply connected Hermitian symmetric spaces: